 Deaf or Hard of Hearing (DHH) formally known as Auditory Impairment

-Means a hearing impairment that is so severe that the child is impaired in processing linguistic information through hearing, with or without amplification that adversely affects a child’s educational performance.
+A hearing impairment that is so severe that the child is impaired in processing linguistic information through hearing, with or without amplification, that adversely affects a child’s educational performance.

 Emotional Disturbance (ED)